Authority vs Authoritarianism

 As verse 6 on parenting follows these two verses, we can ascertain, without too much of a stretch, that we need to be watching our own conduct and attitudes first and that only then are we in a position to lead others including our own children.
 Sometimes, though, there are blockages in the life of a parent so that their God-given authority turns into ugly authoritarianism.
 This same ugly process can occur in anyone in authority.

-Good parenting has no room for harrassing a child or speaking to a child with disdain or contempt or disrespect.
-For Christian parents, it is about the example of a godly attitide in everyday matters.
+Good parenting provides no room for harassing a child or speaking to a child with disdain or contempt or disrespect.
+For Christian parents, it is about the example of a godly attitude in everyday matters.
 Children will learn most by demonstration of the faith in you through daily living with integrity and reliance upon God, thus applying Scripture to everyday life.
 Bringing up children in “the discipline and instruction of the Lord” involves first ensuring that the wielder of so-called authority put himself or herself under the authority of the Lord.
 In other words, there is no room for hypocrisy in any area of life and this includes in child nurture and instruction.
 Hostility and anger are bred in a child at the receiving end of authoritarianism.
 This anger can be later manifest in a myriad of unhealthy ways.
+By truly following Scripture, the pitfalls of authoritarianism can be left behind.
+Seek the good of those in your power.
+Self-reflect.
+Seek help.
+Seek prayer to change from being an authoritarian parent to one who holds true authority in a just, kind and wise way.